trofimleg0/Library-parser/README.md

 ## Description ##

-The script in the repository parse data from the [tululu.org](https://tululu.org/) site by book IDs.
+The scripts in the repository parse data from the [tululu.org](https://tululu.org/) site by book IDs or by category.

 ## How to install? ##